Aliceby TranX

 GA4 applies "data thresholds" to prevent identifying individual users.
 If a segment has fewer than roughly 40–50 users, GA4 hides the entire row — not groups it, hides it.
 You won't even know it's missing.

-For ecommerce, this kills niche analysis.
-Want to see how your VIP customers in a specific city behave?
-Or how a small-but-profitable demographic responds to a new campaign?
+For B2B SaaS, this kills niche analysis.
+Want to see how trial users from a specific company-size segment behave?
+Or how a small-but-high-LTV demographic responds to a new campaign?
 GA4 silently withholds that data.
 You can't turn this off.

 GA4 caps dimension cardinality at roughly 50,000 unique values.
 When a dimension like "Item name" or "Page path" exceeds 500 unique values in a single day, GA4 starts collapsing the long tail into a catch-all (other) row.

-If you sell 5,000 SKUs, a huge portion of your product-level data is invisible.
-You can see your top sellers, but the mid-tier and long-tail products — often where the real margin insights live — are lumped together and lost.
+If you have 5,000 SKUs or thousands of dynamically generated landing pages, a huge portion of your data is invisible.
+You can see your top performers, but the mid-tier and long-tail — often where the real margin and conversion insights live — are lumped together and lost.

 4. Row and dimension limits box you in

-The API returns a maximum of 10,000 rows per request and allows only 9 dimensions per query.
+The API returns a default of 10,000 rows per request (max 250,000 with pagination) and allows only 9 dimensions per query.
 Need item name + category + campaign + source + medium + landing page + device + geography + a custom dimension?
 That's already 9.
 Add one more and you're splitting into multiple queries and trying to stitch them back together.

-For pagination beyond 10K rows, each additional request burns quota tokens.
+And every paginated request past the first 10K rows burns more quota tokens.
 Which brings us to the next problem.

 5. Quota throttling kills your dashboards